François Legault: Economy

 Legault and his government has promoted a buy local campaign.
 His government in early 2020 formed an online directory of local Quebec retailers in a website called Le Panier Bleu — or Blue Basket.
 The aim of Le Panier Bleu is to be a local version and a competitor to Amazon to sell Quebec products.
 As early as November 2019 Legault supported calls for the creation of a Quebec version of Amazon, which his economy minister described as a way to serve nationalist customers.
+In 2025, his government tabled legislation to reduce interprovincial trade barriers in the midst of the United States trade war with Canada.

 2022 election

 Legault led the CAQ again in the 2022 general election to a second straight majority.
 Legault gained 14 seats in the election, expanding his caucus.

 Other events

+Legault endorsed the Conservative Party of Canada in the 2021 Canadian federal election.

 In April 2023, the government cancelled plans for a third link for vehicles between Quebec City and Lévis.
 After a by-election defeat and a dip in popularity, Legault's government announced a bridge and a tunnel for the project.

-In December 2023, half a million public sector workers went on strike.
-The provincial government has said it hopes to reach a deal with the unions before 2024.
+That same year, the government passed Bill 24, which raised the salaries of MNAs and Cabinet ministers.

 In the fall of 2023, Swedish battery manufacturer Northvolt announced a new battery gigafactory to be built near Montreal.
 Initially the factory intended to start production in 2026, but the timeline was delayed by 12 to 18 months according to CAQ minister Pierre Fitzgibbon.
 In March 2025, Northvolt declared bankruptcy; the CAQ government had invested millions in the proposed $7 billion factory.

+In 2024, the government announced that it would fund a new roof for the Montreal Olympic Stadium.

 In April 2025, an inquiry began into the Société de l'assurance automobile du Québec (SAAQ)'s digitalization attempts, which ran $500 million over budget.
-On September 10, 2025, Legault conducted a major cabinet reshuffle.
+On September 10, 2025, Legault conducted a major Cabinet reshuffle.

+In 2024, the government invested millions in bringing two National Hockey League exhibition games to Québec City.

+In December 2024, Legault and Newfoundland and Labrador premier Andrew Furey signed a 50-year agreement renegotiating the 1969 Churchill Falls Generating Station agreement.
+If ratified by both provinces, Quebec would pay Newfoundland and Labrador Hydro $3.5 billion for co-development rights for two anticipated Churchill River energy projects.
+However, the memorandum of understanding was scrapped and later changed in August 2026 following a change in Newfoundland and Labrador's governing party in 2025.

+His government's Bill 2, which linked physicians' compensation to performance targets and prohibited physicians from using labour pressure tactics that could interfere with access to care, caused protests and legal challenges in 2025.
+Legault himself negotiated with the doctors' union, reaching an agreement that rolled back many of the bill's measures.

+In December 2025, his government passed legislation that banned vote buying in municipal and provincial leadership elections.